-In the event of a nuclear emergency, the Crisis Cell calls on the ASS's Emergency Call Centre to trigger specific alert signals via the national siren network to warn the public.
+In the event of a nuclear emergency, the Crisis Cell may trigger specific alert signals via the national siren network to warn the public.
 The plan distinguishes a thread phase, a release phase and a post accident phase.

 Concerning the planning zones, the urgent protective action planning zone (UPZ) is as follows: